WrongChemist/fibernettest/README.md

 1. As no design document is provided, test criteria is more generalized, since page requirements aren't known.
 2. CloudFlare, an anti-bot protection system, cannot currently be bypassed - an "iframe" component is used, which Selenium has a hard time dealing with.
 Other methods, such as flag-switching or cookie-spoofing have also failed.
 This thus requires avoiding the protection, instead of challenging it, which means longer wait times between actions.
 3. Firefox driver configuration was a hassle, but it works.

+P.S. - after a very busy week in the army, about a year of not actively using Python, and almost half a year of not working full-stop, you are witnessing a minor miracle / cheap party trick in motion.